 Indiana Disability Rights: Protecting and advocating for the rights of people with disabilities, IDR is Indiana's federally designated Protection and Advocacy (P&A) system and client assistance program.
 IDR's website features information on guardianship and supported decision making in Indiana.

-Indiana School for the Deaf--Featuring an Americal Sign Language and English bilingual environment, the Indiana School for the Deaf promotes a culture where students can "excel, belong, and thrive academically and socially."
+Indiana School for the Deaf: Featuring an American Sign Language and English bilingual environment, the Indiana School for the Deaf promotes a culture where students can "excel, belong, and thrive academically and socially."

 IN*SOURCE: Indiana's parent training and information center, providing families with the resources they need to navigate educational programs and access services.